The Value And Limitations Of NVC Empathy When Doing Deep Inner Work

 When The NVC Consciousness and All The Skills Go Flying Out The Door

 As I deepened my practice of NVC both personally and professionally, I began to notice a pattern that arose in myself and in my students.
-We would bump up against certain individuals or areas of our life where it seemed almost impossible to use the model.
+We would bump up against certain individuals or areas of our life where it seemed almost impossible to stay compassionate connected to myself or others.
 No matter how fluent or skilled a person was with using NVC, there seemed to be a point where core needs were intensely triggered, and all the skills would be abandoned or be rendered inaccessible.
 This was especially true for core self-judgments that were triggered by intense pain representing core needs not being met.

 For example, I experienced a core need to be heard.
 So anytime this issue came up with loved ones; I would feel a deep pain coming to the surface, which commandeered my NVC “intention of mutually connecting” and rendered my accumulated skills useless.
 I compounded this frustration by “beating myself up” for not using NVC.
 Although it was frustrating, I began to see how this inability was actually an opportunity to give me information about unconscious core needs.
 Not being able to use the NVC model disclosed areas that needed empathetic connection.
 Berating reactions to not having the capacity to use the NVC model was also a rich source of information for what needed empathetic presence.